 Badami Cave Temples is a prestige of Badami town, nearly the historical town reservoir, Agastya tirtha reservoir, in Bagalkot district of Karnataka, India.
-The temples have great values for Hindu and Jain tradition.
+The temples have great value for Hindu and Jain traditions.

 The Chalukyan Royal Temples

 The ancient artificial lake – the Agastya tirtha reservoir – gathers the water flowing from the ravine in Badami.

 There are soft sandstone cliffs high above the water, and there are royal shrines made on this cliff with a grand view that looks towards the former capital city.

 Four cave temples were built during the reign of the son of Pulakesi I – Kirthivarman (ruled 567-598 AD) and his brother Mangalesha I (ruled 598-610 AD).
 Among the four caves, one is dedicated to Shiva, two to Vishnu, and one is a Jain temple.
 Like several other successful dynasties in Ancient India, Chalukyas showed great religious tolerance during their reign.